PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 | Gold fingers (thickness)   | without   |
 | Gold fingers (qty/PCB)     | without   |

-#### Thrue Hole Components
+#### Thru-Hole Components
-We recommend you to make the prototypist assemble all the Through Hole components except the Drivers TMC 5160 (to control the Peristaltic Pump and the Linear Stepper Motors) and the Axial Fan!
+We recommend you to ask the prototypist to assemble all the Thru-Hole components.

-For them, a bit of soldering and preparation will be necessary.
-This will be the purpose of the following steps.
+As explain earlier on and in order to let you dive into a fun DIY project or pick up a new skill, why not try some soldering?
+In the following steps, we’ll guide you through assembling the Drivers TMC 5160 (used to control the peristaltic pump and the linear stepper motors) and the Axial Fan.
+Let’s get started!

 ### Assembly of the Drivers TMC 5160